marceloribeiro19/Car-Black-Box/README.md

   - In the event of a car crash, the "Replay Mode" allows for precise replication of vehicle movements, aiding in accident analysis and reconstruction.

 - **High Performance**:
-  - Utilizes the advanced capabilities of the ASM330LHB IMU for accurate and reliable orientation tracking.
-  - Sensor fusion is achieved using the Madgwick filter for optimal performance.
+  - Sensor fusion is achieved using the Madgwick filter for optimal Euler angles or, in this case, quaternion values.
   - Data can be further filtered with a Kalman filter to enhance accuracy and reliability.

 - **Integration with Raspberry Pi 4**: